-In some cases, your company is even legally obliged to take out insurance coverage – particularly if your business employs people.
-In fact, most UK businesses are required by law to insure against liability for injury or sickness to their employees.
-This form of coverage is called employers’ liability insurance, and to help you understand everything about employers’ liability insurance and your legal obligations surrounding it, we’ve compiled this comprehensive guide.
+Most UK businesses are required by law to insure against liability for injury or sickness caused to employees in the workplace.
+This form of cover is called Employers’ Liability Insurance.
+To help you understand everything about employers’ liability insurance and your legal obligations surrounding it, we’ve compiled this comprehensive guide.

 What is employers’ liability insurance?

-As the owner of a company, you are legally responsible for the health and safety of all of your company employees while they are at work.
-As a result, when your employees are injured at work or become ill as a result of the work they are carrying out as part of their employment, those individuals may end up attempting to claim some form of compensation from you as a result of their work, if they think their injury or illness is a result of their employment with your business.
+As the owner of a company, you are legally responsible for the health and safety of all of your employees while they are at work.
+As a result, when your employees are injured at work or become ill as a result of the work they are carrying out as part of their employment, they may take steps to claim some form of compensation from you.

-The Employers’ Liability (Compulsory Insurance) Act 1969 is a UK law that was introduced to make sure that your company always has a layer of financial protection against these sorts of claims.
+The Employers’ Liability (Compulsory Insurance) Act 1969 is a UK law that was introduced to make sure businesses always have a layer of financial protection against these sorts of claims.

 Does the Employers’ Liability (Compulsory Insurance) Act 1969 apply to my business?

-The short answer is: probably.
-The law is designed to cover most UK limited companies and business to ensure both company owners and employees are legally and financially protected at all times.
+The law is designed to cover most UK limited companies and other types of businesses to ensure both owners and employees are legally and financially protected at all times.

 - An organisation financed through public funds, such as a passenger transport executive or magistrates’ courts committee

-- A limited company that employs only its owner, and that employee owns 50% or more of the issued share capital in the company
+- A limited company that employs only its owner, and that employee owns 50% or more of the company’s issued share capital

-- A family business that only employs people who are related to you, such as a husband or wife, civil partner, parent, son or daughter, half-sibling and so on
+- A family business that only employs people who are related to the owner, such as a spouse, civil partner, parent, son or daughter, half-sibling, and so on

-Please note that the family business exemption is a bit of a grey area, and does not apply to all family businesses that are incorporated as limited companies – but we’ll get to that in a minute.
+The family business exemption is a bit of a grey area, and it doesn’t apply to all family businesses that are incorporated as limited companies, but we’ll get to that in a minute.

 Which individuals must my company have employers’ liability insurance for?